![]() |

 What is the gamma encoding and why are my color computations wrong? - Printable Version +- Gimp-Forum.net (https://www.gimp-forum.net) +-- Forum: GIMP (https://www.gimp-forum.net/Forum-GIMP) +--- Forum: Tutorials and tips (https://www.gimp-forum.net/Forum-Tutorials-and-tips) +--- Thread: What is the gamma encoding and why are my color computations wrong? (/Thread-What-is-the-gamma-encoding-and-why-are-my-color-computations-wrong) |

 What is the gamma encoding and why are my color computations wrong? - Ofnuts - 07-16-2024 So, you tried to predict or emulate Gimp's behavior with math and failed.
 And you wonder why.
 You have come to the right place, take a seat and fasten you seat belt.
-Also, make sure you check all images at their actual size (click on them to see them in a separate tab, and make sure your browser is exactly 100%zoom) otherwise some example could seem to demonstrated exactly the opposite of what is stated in the text.
+Also, make sure you check all images at their actual size (click on them to see them in a separate tab, and make sure your browser is exactly 100% zoom) otherwise some examples could seem to demonstrate exactly the opposite of what is stated in the text.
 The root cause is that our eyes are not linear devices.
 If you double the power output (for instance, switch on a second light), you don't perceive the room twice as bright.
 Somewhat brighter, yes, but certainly not twice as bright.
 Furthermore, our eyes are more sensitive to small differences between dark tones that between light ones.
 So, when pixel color values are encoded on a byte, encoding the physical output directly (which is what Gimp calls Linear light) wastes precious bytes values encoding bright nuances we can't perceive, and leaves a handful of values to encode all the subtle darkness nuances we can distinguish.
 To avoid this, the values are encoded using a power law that has two nice advantages:

 In practice images are encoded using a slightly enhanced law called the sRGB color space where the "physical" medium gray is #BC [attachment=12155]